HigherOrderCO/HVM/HOW.md

 represented terms as graphs.
 This demanded a lot of pointer indirection, making it slow in practice.
-A new memory format, based on [SIC](https://github.com/VictorTaelin/Symmetric-Interaction-Calculus), takes advantage of the fact that inputs are known to be λ-terms, allowing for a 50% lower memory throughput, and letting us avoid several impossible cases.
+A new memory format, based on [SIC](https://github.com/VictorTaelin/Symmetric-Interaction-Calculus), takes advantage of the fact that inputs are known to be λ-terms, allowing for a 50% lower memory usage, and letting us avoid several impossible cases.
 This made the runtime 50x (!) faster, which finally allowed it to compete with GHC and similar.
 And this is just a prototype I wrote in about a month.
 I don't even consider myself proficient in C, so I have expectations for the long-term